-Our board of directors adopted and our stockholders approved, both in 2014, the 2014 equity plan.
+In June 2014, our board of directors adopted, and our stockholders approved, the 2014 equity plan.
 The 2014 equity plan is administered by our board of directors or by a committee appointed by our board of directors.
 The 2014 equity plan provides for the grant of options.
-Under the 2014 equity plan, there are shares of common stock available for the grant of options.
+As of December 31, 2014, there were 633,282 shares of non-voting common stock available for the grant of options under the 2014 equity plan.